 A Champagne-themed bike in the spa cafe

-Really thoroughly relaxed after my massage it was time to be on our way home which couldn’t be easier – Mallory Court is one of the closest hotels to the M40, just a few minutes away, there’s no sound of the motorway from the grounds – and yet another great hotel from Eden Collection to add to the list.
+Really thoroughly relaxed after my massage it was time to be on our way home which couldn’t be easier – Mallory Court is one of the closest hotels to the M40, yet there’s no sound of the motorway from the grounds – and yet another great hotel from the Eden Hotels Collection to add to the list.

 Hotel information and to book Mallory Court